meshy/django-schema-graph/README.md

 Note: `DEBUG` mode is required, on the assumption that you don't want to leak sensitive information about your website outside of local development.

+# Support

+Tested with Django 1.8, and 1.11 - 3.0 on Python 2.7 and 3.5 - 3.8 (where those
+combinations make sense).

 ## Alternatives

 - [`django-spaghetti-and-meatballs`](https://github.com/LegoStormtroopr/django-spaghetti-and-meatballs)